Exploring Orkney’s rugged landscapes and history, we were captivated by the Brough of Birsay walk.

 For photography enthusiasts, the Brough of Birsay presents countless opportunities to capture Orkney’s essence.

-A tripod can be invaluable for landscape shots; however, be well aware of the windy conditions, which is invariably the case on Orkney!
+A tripod can be invaluable for landscape shots; however, be aware of the windy conditions, which is invariably the case on Orkney!
 I’ve replaced the tripod rubber footings with spikes that sink into the ground, providing stability.

-Take a look at our post on our photography gear for a detailed look at the equipment we have while travelling.
+Look at our post on our photography gear for a detailed look at the equipment we have while travelling.

 For wildlife photography, a telephoto lens is recommended to capture detailed images of seabirds without disturbing them.
 Another benefit is maintaining a safe distance from the steep cliffs while taking your shots.